cloudmesh-community/case/README.md

 The list of parts not including the custom made laser cut parts is provided in Table 1.

-COMMENT: Not sure what else to put here.
-Should it be a description of the design process, a description of the current design, or none of the above?
-Thanks for the clarification.

 Table 1: Parts list as copied from <https://github.com/cloudmesh-community/book/blob/master/chapters/pi/case.md>

 | Price | Description | URL |